muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

 ansible-playbook playbook2.yml
 ```

-- In the playbook we will take an ``error``, becouse we can not use `àpt` module in node3 (amazon linux 2).
+- In the playbook we will take an ``error``, becouse we can not use `apt` module in node3 (amazon linux 2).
 So, the playbook can not complete for node3.
 If you want to stop whole playbook when take an error in a target node, you can use `any_errors_fatal` parameter.
 Now, add the parameter `any_errors_fatal: true` after the `hosts` parameter and run the playbook again.

 ```bash
 ansible-playbook playbook2.yml